Shipping Policy for eCommerce: An Ultimate Guide

 But, if you’re planning to rush into putting up that shipping policy on your website, beware of the common mistakes that can do more harm than good to your existing customer trust and revenues.

-As you create your e-Commerce shipping policy, make sure you do not make these common mistakes:
+You need to make sure you do not make these common mistakes:

 - Simplicity is the best policy: Make your shipping policy simple, short and easy to understand.
 Use plain English, rather than fancy or rarely used terms.

-Characteristics of a Concrete Shipping Policy:
+Characteristics of a Concrete eCommerce Shipping Policy:

 A well-conceptualized shipping policy must include the following elements: